Beyond IID: data-driven decision-making in heterogeneous environments: Open questions and concluding remarks

+While the theory developed in \Cref{sec:SAA-analysis} was sufficient to establish tight regret guarantees for the problem classes and heterogeneity structures explored in this work, an important question remains unanswered: does having a low approximation parameter truly constitute a necessary condition for SAA to perform well?
+The general lower bound presented in \Cref{prop:lower_bound_approx} does not fully address this, leaving open the opportunity for future research to clarify the sensitivity of empirical optimization methods to heterogeneity.

+Furthermore, our work focuses mainly on the evaluation of data-driven policies and the understanding of the achievable performance across heterogeneity structures and problem classes.
+It leaves open the question of designing \textit{general} alternative data-driven policies which can be efficiently computed and which perform well. \Cref{sec:UDRO} presents results which suggest that both the RDRO and the DRO policies are very good candidate policies in terms of achievable performance but it leaves open the question of computing these policies, or deriving approximations which would still perform well.

-This work also opens many additional questions.
-First, our analysis characterizes the performance in the asymptotic regime where the sample size grows large, and could be complemented by quantifying the performance of policies with finite samples in heterogeneous environments.
-Another key question would be to understand whether there exists a ``best of both worlds'' policy that does not use the knowledge of the type of heterogeneity and performs well across heterogeneity types (as opposed to the robustified policy designed for pricing and ski-rental).
-Finally, we believe that additional exciting and practical complement to this work include incorporating contexts and deriving statistical tests to characterize the type of heterogeneity along with its radius and provide an empirical validation of the procedures developed here.
+Finally, this paper opens up broader questions.
+Our analysis characterizes the performance in the asymptotic regime where the sample size grows large, and could be complemented by quantifying the performance of policies with finite samples in heterogeneous environments.
+Another key question would be to understand whether there exists a policy that does not use the knowledge of the type of heterogeneity and performs well across heterogeneity types.
+We believe that additional exciting and practical complements to this work include incorporating contexts to historical samples, deriving statistical tests to characterize the type of heterogeneity along with its radius, and potentially providing an empirical validation of such procedures.

 {\setstretch{.8} }

 \setstretch{1.2} {\thesection-\arabic{equation}} {\thesection-\arabic{proposition}} {\thesection-\arabic{lemma}} {\thesection-\arabic{theorem}} \pagenumbering{arabic} {App-\arabic{page}}